sushengyang/wwblog/source/2015-04-11-diagnosing-bookings-drops-with-drools-1.md

 Diagnosis for alert R-2020: holiday=Independence Day (US) for country=US.
 ~~~

 For alert C-1000 there was a single, unambiguous diagnosis.
-For C-1010 there wan't one since Canadians don't celebrate Thanksgiving.
+For C-1010 there wan't one since Canadians don't celebrate American Thanksgiving.
 For R-2000 and R-2010 there were multiple diagnoses since the regions involved have multiple countries that celebrate Christmas.

 # Concluding remarks